 - Strips IP address from emails

-- Can be used with email clients through the ProtonMail Bridge feature
+- Can be used with third-party email clients through the Proton Mail Bridge feature

 - Can import contacts and emails

-ProtonMail utilizes strong end-to-end and zero-access encryption standards to protect all email, contacts, and calendar data.
-That means all your data is encrypted when stored on ProtonMail servers (but not email subject lines).
-Aside from this multi-tiered encryption system, ProtonMail has several interesting features, including:
+Proton Mail utilizes strong end-to-end (E2E) and zero-access encryption standards to protect all email, contacts, and calendar data.
+All your data is encrypted when stored on Proton Mail servers, except for email subject lines (more on this later).

 - The ability to send “self-destructing messages,” which are automatically deleted at the time the sender specifies.